-Working Mechanism Of The Swim Bladder: The swim bladder works in a similar fashion to the way planes move in the air and helps the fish to freely move in any way it intends to.
+The swim bladder works in a similar fashion to the way planes move in the air and helps the fish to freely move in any way it intends to.
 When any object or in this case fish is in water, the fluid nature causes the organisms to experience two states of force: the downward pull of gravity and the upward push of buoyancy.
 Due to the difference in the fluid pressure at every point, there is buoyancy.
 The weight of the fluid displaced by the fish is equal to the force of buoyancy on it.
 But if the density of the fish, that is the weight of the fish, is greater than water, the buoyancy force does not consider the fluid displaced and the fish will sink.

-To remain without sinking by the fluid pressure the fish with the help of the swim bladder increases its volume and not its density.
+To remain without sinking by the fluid pressure, the fish with the help of the swim bladder increases its volume and not its density.
 A swim bladder is just an expandable sac, the mechanism of it can be considered to be like a human lung.
-Via the gills, the fish fills the bladder from the oxygen collected from the surrounding and in this way it reduces its overall density.
+Via the gills, the fish fills the bladder from the oxygen collected from the surroundings and in this way it reduces its overall density.

 With this filling of the oxygen sac, the weight of the fish does not increase, rather only the volume gets higher.
 With an expanded bladder that is inflated more water is displaced and buoyancy helps it rise on the surface level and it sinks when the bladder is deflated.

 The functions of the air bladder in fishes are mentioned below:

 Maintaining buoyancy is the primary air bladder or swim bladder function.

 Helps the fish rise and sink and keeps it alive and going.